Lakshay1221-apple/gateway_llm/README.md

 This repository contains a Jupyter notebook that demonstrates how to use LiteLLM as a gateway across multiple LLM providers.
-The notebook walks through provider setup, direct model calls, fallback routing, token and cost tracking, local caching, model aliases, and simple load balancing.
+The notebook walks through provider setup, direct model calls, fallback routing, token and cost tracking, local caching, model aliases, load balancing, observability callbacks, LangChain integration, task-aware routing, and input guardrails.

 ## What This Project Covers